Find Affordable College Courses

 46 Yearly Graduations

-University of Denver is the 7th most popular school in the nation for students seeking a graduate certificate in curriculum and instruction.
+University of Denver is the 7th most popular school in the nation for students seeking a graduate certificate in curriculum & instruction.
 Roughly 13,800 attend the school each year.
-The average in-state tuition for full-time undergraduates is $53,640 per year, while in-state graduate students, on average, pay $53,640 per year.
-The curriculum and instruction program at University of Denver awarded 46 graduate certificates during the 2020-2021 school year.
-Of these students, 70% were women and 24% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $58,032 per year, while in-state graduate students, on average, pay $58,032 per year.
+During the most recent year for which we have data, 46 people received their graduate certificate in curriculum & instruction from DU.
+Around 17% of these students were from an underrepresented racial-ethnic group, and 79% were women.

 #8